// SFF

 • Reference implementations are required before any specification reaches final status.

-• Funding sources are disclosed annually in the foundation transparency report.
+• Funding sources, sponsorships, and grants are disclosed annually in the foundation transparency report.